 Mother Nature is very good to Jay Peak.
 Because of the mountain's unique location and geographical features, Jay Peak gets more snow than anywhere else in New England (twice as much as many resorts).
 Located in Northern Vermont, Jay Peak is just a short drive from the Canadian border, attracting skiiers and snowboarders to its' 76 trails from all over.
-Create your own custom online trip quote 24/7 using our interactive website.
-Simply choose your start and end dates, # of adults and children and click Create Your Quote in the Trip Quote box up top!
-View our wide selection of lodging options, trail maps & webcams, snow reports, ski school information, dining, activities & shopping, and directions!
-Need Help?
+Create custom Jay Peak ski vacations online, 24/7, using our interactive website.
+Simply choose your start and end dates, # of adults and children and click Create A Quote in the Trip Quote box above!
+Bundle and Save!
+Our ski vacation packages to Jay Peak, VT with exclusive discounts are backed by the best service in the industry.
+View our wide selection of lodging options, trail maps & webcams, snow reports, ski school information, dining, activities & shopping, and maps!
+Jay Peak Ski Resort Packages & Deals - Save up to 50% Need Help?
 Call Toll-Free, 877-4-SKI-EAST, to talk to a Ski & Snowboard Vacation Specialist today!
 Jay Peak Mountain Stats: Number of Trails: 76 15 Beginner (20%) 31 Intermediate (40%) 30 Advanced (40%) Number of Lifts: 8 1 Aerial Tramway 3 Quad 1 Triple 1 Double 1 Surface Season: Mid Nov - May Vertical Drop: 2,153' Summit Elevation: 3,968' Base Elevation: 1,815' Skiable Acres: 485 Miles of Trails: 50+ Avg.
 Annual Snowfall: 340" Snowmaking: 80% Snowboarding: Yes Terrain Parks: 4 Glades: 23 Snow Tubing: No

 Killington, Vermont is unlike any other mountain resort in the northeast.
 With the largest mountain trail acreage in the east (1200+ acres) and the largest vertical drop in New England, Killington can't be beat.
 There's more snow, ski, snowboard, and outdoor fun than you'll know what to do with.